MahmudulMahi/MahmudulMahi/README.md

 #### I am MERN Stack Web Developer
 I'm a passionate MERN Stack Web Developer.
 I am a self-motivated and responsible person.
 I am a mature team worker and adaptable to all challenging situations.
 I am able to work well both in a team environment as well as using own initiative.
 I am able to work well under pressure and adhere to strict deadlines.
 I've been on a continuous learning adventure, exploring new tools and frameworks to enhance my skills.

-Skills: HTML / CSS / REACT / JS (ES6) / TAILWINDCSS / DAISY UI / FLOWBITE / NODEJS / MONGODB / EXPRESSJS
+Skills: HTML / CSS / ReactJs / Javascript(ES6) / TailwindCss / Daisy Ui / Flowbite / NodeJs / MongoDb / ExpressJs

 - 🔭 I’m currently working on Visionary Tech Solution as Front-End Developer
 - 🌱 I’m currently learning  NodeJS / MongoDB / ExpressJS